sbegaudeau/sbegaudeau.github.com/_posts/2018-10-01-from-vanilla-javascript-to-react.markdown

 ReactDOM.render(<h1 {...props}/>, document.getElementById('app'));
 ```

-In this post, you have seen how you can get started in React coming from a regular JavaScript background.
-Next week, we will see how to move forward with more dynamic code.
+Now that we have rendered our first piece of virtual DOM with React using JSX, we are ready to see how we could build a basic application using React.
+Next week, we will see how to move forward with more dynamic code using React components.

 For more information regarding React or to be sure not to miss an update, follow me on [twitter](https://www.twitter.com/sbegaudeau).